New Year, New Gel Pack Supplier

 But there is another side to that equation.

-Strong supplier relationships in pharma are rarely transactional.
+Effective supplier relationships in pharma are rarely transactional.

-• How formulation choices affect thermal behaviour
+• How formulation choices influence thermal behaviour

-• How manufacturing controls ensure batch consistency
+• How manufacturing controls protect batch-to-batch consistency

 Why 2026 feels different

-The pressure on pharmaceutical supply chains is not easing.
+Pressure on pharmaceutical supply chains is not easing.

-A calmer approach to supplier review
+A calmer approach to gel pack supplier review

-All three outcomes are valuable.
+All three outcomes are useful.

 The aim is not to sell change.
 It is to reduce uncertainty.

-And that is rarely an accident.
+And that is rarely accidental.

 Share this post